elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-the-environment-influence-the-phenotype-of-individuals-with-phenylketonuria.md

 url: /learn/education-studies/questions/how-does-the-environment-influence-the-phenotype-of-individuals-with-phenylketonuria
 score: -1.0
 related_article1:
-    id: 167805
+    id: 167789
     title: >-
-        What are the key differences between Mendelian and non-Mendelian patterns of heredity?
+        What is polygenic inheritance and how does it differ from Mendelian inheritance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-mendelian-and-nonmendelian-patterns-of-heredity
+    url: /learn/education-studies/questions/what-is-polygenic-inheritance-and-how-does-it-differ-from-mendelian-inheritance
 related_article2:
-    id: 167799
+    id: 167785
     title: >-
-        What is the genetic basis of sickle cell disease and how does it provide a heterozygote advantage?
+        How are Punnett squares used to predict the outcomes of dihybrid crosses?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-genetic-basis-of-sickle-cell-disease-and-how-does-it-provide-a-heterozygote-advantage
+    url: /learn/education-studies/questions/how-are-punnett-squares-used-to-predict-the-outcomes-of-dihybrid-crosses
 related_article3:
-    id: 167788
+    id: 167789
     title: >-
-        How do genetic mutations contribute to genetic variation?
+        What is polygenic inheritance and how does it differ from Mendelian inheritance?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-genetic-mutations-contribute-to-genetic-variation
+    url: /learn/education-studies/questions/what-is-polygenic-inheritance-and-how-does-it-differ-from-mendelian-inheritance
 related_article4:
-    id: 167792
+    id: 167789
     title: >-
-        How does incomplete dominance differ from complete dominance?
+        What is polygenic inheritance and how does it differ from Mendelian inheritance?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-incomplete-dominance-differ-from-complete-dominance
-related_article5:
-    id: 167787
-    title: >-
-        What are the main sources of genetic variation?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-sources-of-genetic-variation
+    url: /learn/education-studies/questions/what-is-polygenic-inheritance-and-how-does-it-differ-from-mendelian-inheritance
 ---

 &nbsp;